Shemplo/Fitness-Center-Software/SD - 11. Fitness Events/readme.md

 }
 ```

-There are some problems: in case ob big number of variative parameters (fields), and changing set of these parameters.
+There are some problems: in case of big number of variative parameters (fields), and changing set of these parameters.
 So the solution is to save this object as sequence of events:

 ```haskell